Almond Filled Stollen

 The only problem was, the chef made the dough before we came to work that morning.
 We never actually put together the ingredients or had the chance to record the recipe.
 Arg!

-My friend Suzie was able to write down a list of ingredients for the Stollen.
-But it was not much to work with.
+My friend Suzie was able to write down a list of ingredients for the Almond Stollen.
 You can see my cryptic 30-year-old note in the photo below.

 This is all I had to work from to recreate the recipe.
-A random list of ingredients, scaled to produce dozen of loaves.
+A random list of ingredients, scaled to produce dozens of loaves.

-After 30 years I was finally ready to bake Almond Filled Stollen.
 The very first test-loaves were really good and just got better over the course of a week.
-With just a few more tweaks I had my stollen recipe, finally!
+With a few more tweaks I had my stollen recipe, finally!

 I think it was worth the wait and I hope you do to.